-Aside from its blend of pedagogical approaches, a big part of what makes the Bower Tree program unique is its high creative standard for the content offered to the children, including artistically performed stories, handmade woolen table puppets, original poems and songs, and original musical settings of traditional children’s poems.
+Aside from its blend of pedagogical approaches, part of what makes the Bower Tree program unique is its high creative standard for the content offered to the children, including artistically performed stories, handmade woolen table puppets, original poems and songs, and original musical settings of traditional children’s poems.
 Our teaching style prioritizes the value of surrounding the children with beauty and richness of expression rather than just entertainment.
 Bower Tree draws from a large repertoire of material to honor and celebrate every season, every occasion, and every part of our day.

 Communal enjoyment of food is another important aspect of our program.
 Not only do the children help to prepare our meals and snacks (by chopping vegetables and fruit, grinding spices and salt, setting the table, and more), they are also offered opportunities to try many new foods and flavors.
 All of our meals begin with a candle-lighting verse and a blessing in thanks to the earth, and we often discuss where the food came from and how it made its way to our table.
-As much as possible, children are invited to experience the full process of food production: backyard greens and herbs in our meals, hard-boiled quail eggs for snack, homemade pickled vegetables, homegrown wheat to grind into flour, and bread that the children help make by kneading the dough and forming it into buns every Tuesday.
+As much as possible, children are invited to experience the full process of food production: backyard greens and herbs in our meals, hard-boiled quail eggs for snack, hand-ground dried flowers and herbs for making tea, homemade pickled vegetables, homegrown wheat to grind into flour, and bread that the children help make by kneading the dough and forming it into buns every Tuesday.

 The curriculum is designed to draw as many connections as possible between the children’s sensory experiences at school and the songs, stories, and poems that surround them.
-Each month is an artistic effort to weave together strands of felt experience, language, music, multicultural lore, and real-world context to create an immersive experience for the children that helps them to thrive in meaningful connection with the world, and with their own beautiful Willamette Valley.
+Each month is an artistic effort to weave together strands of felt experience, language, music, story, and real-world context to create an immersive experience for the children that helps them to thrive in meaningful connection with the world, and with their own beautiful Willamette Valley.